Phrasal Verbs • Level A2-B1

 1

-Learn phrasal verbs from talking drums to postal systems
+Learn phrasal verbs from Smartphone history

 2